Cohomology and homotopy

 is simply the topos of sheaves on a one-point space.

-geometric morphisms between sheaf topoi are in a bijection with continuous functions of topological spaces (denoted by the same letter, by convenient abuse of notation).
+geometric morphisms between sheaf topoi are in a bijection with continuous functions of topological spaces (denoted by the same letter, by convenient abuse of notation); for this to hold needs to be sober.

 It follows that for points of in the sense of points of topoi are in bijection with the ordinary points of .